 Innovations in Increasing Immunisation Evidence Programme

 A major challenge in the fight against vaccine-preventable deaths and diseases is the limited evidence available on innovative and successful community-based approaches for expanding immunisation coverage in countries with low or stagnating vaccination rates.
-To help fill this evidence gap, 3ie is supporting six formative evaluations and seven impact evaluations.
+To help fill this evidence gap, 3ie has supported six formative evaluations and seven impact evaluations.
 This programme is supported by the Bill & Melinda Gates Foundation.